xapian/xapian/xapian-core/docs/letor.rst

 Pre-requisite: libSVM
 =====================

 To use Xapian::Letor for learning a model and then to score the document vector, there has to be libSVM installed at system level.
 In order to install libSVM you can get an RPM package of libSVM and install it.
 You can use 'yum' or 'apt-get' kind of utilities to get it installed depending upon your linux distro.
+Version:libsvm-3.1 was used for the development of Letor project. libsvm-3.0-2 also works fine with the project as tested.

 ::